Last updated on June 29, 2022 1:36 am

 Outside of chemically treating metal to be highly resistant against corrosion (E.G galvanization, powder coating, etc.), which can be rather costly.

 - Hand tools.
 Common hand tools like screwdrivers and wrenches are prone to rusting since the perspiration from your hands is actually enough to cause rust to form.
-Since these are usually stored in areas that are easily accessed, such as in cabinets and drawers, take extra precaution since these storage options are often made of wood.
+Since these are usually stored in areas that are easily accessed, such as in cabinets and drawers, take extra precautions since these storage options are often made of wood.
 Likewise, drill bits and threading bits can easily absorb and build up moisture when stored improperly.

 More information: